002A/ixora.io/itp/subtraction/towel-rack.rst

   :width: 100%
   :align: center

 Later John complimented me on my ability to keep my cool despite the problems with the CNC.
 I didn't invent any new 4-letter words or anything.
 I also learned a lot from the experience.
 There are some things I would do differently to better help myself recover from a CNC reset.
+In particular I would consider the order of my toolpath operations and how well I could recover from a reset.

 Finishing
 =========